 The tulsa area’s most generous group of philanthropic leaders

-Tocqueville Society members tackle our community’s most pressing challenges to create lasting changes for future generations.
-Members invest $10,000 or more annually to the Tulsa Area United Way.
+The Tocqueville Society works to address our community’s most pressing challenges in order to ensure lasting change for future generations.
+Members contribute $10,000 or more annually to the Tulsa Area United Way.

 - Enjoy receptions and other social events at various locations in the Tulsa area